Director of Graduate Studies

 My Ph.D. is from UCLA, and I did my undergraduate work at Princeton.
 Before joining the Department here at Tennessee in 2011.
 I was an assistant professor at Northwestern University and a visiting assistant professor at the University of Chicago.

 I work primarily in ethical theory and political philosophy.
-I am especially interested in how psychological capacities – including capacities possessed by many nonhuman animals, such as perception, consciousness, and judgment – figure in our best understandings of ethics, politics, and law.
+I am especially interested in how psychological capacities – including capacities possessed by many nonhuman animals, notably including consciousness and thought – figure in our best understandings of ethics, politics, and law.